build-on-aws/content/posts/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

     - "ASP.NET Core"
     - aws
     - it-pro
-authorGithubAlias: "spara"
+authorGithubAlias: spara
-authorName: "Sophia Parafina"
+authorName: Sophia Parafina
-date: "2023-05-31"
+date: 2023-05-31
 ---

 Deploying applications is a fundamental task for IT Pros.
 The Run in the Cloud stage of the Practical Cloud Guide for IT Professionals uses AWS Lightsail - a managed service for Virtual Private Servers (VPS), containers, databases, storage, and networking.
 The goal of the Run in the Cloud is to gain experience working in the cloud without building a cloud infrastructure.